-In layman terms, this medicine activates the natural response of the human body immunological system fighting the cancer cells and destroying them.
+In a nutshell, This medicine activates the human body's immunological system's natural response fighting the cancer cells and destroying them.

 It is an immune therapy.
-It produces a response from the body self-defense mechanisms or immune system to fight the malignant cells or cancer cells by activating the appropriate immune response.
+It produces a response from the body's self-defense mechanisms or immune system to fight the malignant cells or cancer cells by activating the appropriate immune response.

-Pembrolizumab occupies or blocks a receptor located on the cancer cells surface called the programmed death -1 (PD-1) receptor.
-After the PD-1 receptor is blocked, the white cells, lymphocytes T, are activated and those activated lymphocytes T generate the cellular immune response against the tumor cells, which kill or destroy the cancer cell.
+Pembrolizumab occupies or blocks a receptor located on the cancer cell's surface called the programmed death -1 (PD-1) receptor.
+After the PD-1 receptor is blocked, the white cells, lymphocytes T, are activated.
+Those activated lymphocytes T generate the cellular immune response against the tumor cells, killing or destroying the cancer cells.

 When functioning correctly, T cells are triggered by the presence of tumor cells or cancer cells.
 Therefore when one cancer cell is detected, they attacked and killed it.
 Cancer cells secrete a chemical product, which occupies the PD-1 receptors and inhibits the natural body immune response.

-Cancer cells can be deceived.
-Consequently, cancer cells inhibit or prevent the human natural white cells functions.
-It mechanism of action is to recover the healthy lymphocytes T functions and protective capacities against tumor cells.
+Cancer cells can be deceiving.
+Consequently, cancer cells inhibit or prevent the human natural white cells' functions.
+Its action mechanism is to recover the healthy lymphocytes' T functions and protective capacities against tumor cells.

-It is indicated for the treatment of certain types of cancer, which cannot be eliminated by surgical procedures to remove the affected organ or with others anti-cancer therapies, or in those diseases, which have spread around the body, which is called metastasizing.
-The last tag indication was granted on September 22, 2017, as the treatment for gastric and esophageal junction cancer.
-It is currently approved as only treatment or in combination with other anti-cancer drugs for the following types of cancer
+It is indicated for the treatment of certain types of cancer, which surgical procedures cannot eliminate to remove the affected organ or other anti-cancer therapies, or in those diseases that have spread around the body, which is called metastasizing.
+The last tag indication was granted on September 22, 2017, to treat gastric and esophageal junction cancer.
+It is currently approved as the only treatment or in combination with other anti-cancer drugs for the following types of cancer

 · unresectable or metastatic melanoma